mnadeem/wishing-app/README.md

 2. Highly Configurable : Load multiple workbooks, specify columns to load, different email details (from, cc) for each workbook, supports multiple LOBs within org
 3. Randomly choose images from different buckets (birthday and anniversary, anniversary duration)
 4. Support multiple SMTP servers: Gmail, hotmail, yahoo even corporate
-5. Run anywhere in local and in cloud, as docker container or as plain app
+5. Run anywhere in local and in cloud, as docker container or as plain application
 6. Low footprint does not require database, S3, Nas storage or Web server
 7. Good Coding practices have been followed to allow for extension easily
-8. Sufficient document to kick started easily
+8. Robust documentation to kick started easily
 9. Download Configure and Run
-10. Configure When the job runs
+10. Customize When the job runs
 11. Different ways of loading workbook
 12. Only open-source application in this area